Eh Phouthong

 Eh Phouthong (អេ ភូថង, É Phuthâng /km/; born 1975), also spelled Ei Phouthang and Eh Phuthong is a retired Cambodian professional kickboxer, Kun Khmer fighter, former reality TV host and currently a distinguished martial arts coach.
-Eh Phouthong was known for his powerful right kick which shattered many arms and considered a legend in Kun Khmer.
+Eh Phouthong was known for his powerful right kick, considered a legend in Kun Khmer.
 He is the most famous kickboxer from Cambodia.
 The AFP described Eh Phouthong as "Cambodia's Muhammad Ali".

-He used to be known as the undisputed king of Cambodian kickboxing.

 As a multi-division gold medalist, he won gold medals in the national championship from 45 kg to 67 kg.

 The Phnom Penh Post has recognized Eh Phouthong as the greatest kickboxer that Cambodia has ever produced.
-He began his martial arts training at the age of 12, where his natural talent was swiftly acknowledged.
+He began his martial arts training at the age of 12.
 By the age of 16, he moved to Phnom Penh from his hometown in Koh Kong province to train under Chhit Sarim at the Ministry of Defence Boxing Club.
-He made his competitive debut just a year later, at the young age of 17, and the events that followed have become a pivotal chapter in the history of Cambodian kickboxing.
+He made his competitive debut just a year later, at 17, becoming a pivotal chapter in the history of Cambodian kickboxing.

 In addition to his fighting career, Eh Phouthong is a distinguished coach, known for nurturing talented martial artists.
 He is the trainer of Cambodian champion Thoeun Theara.